Embed Code

 This species is valued by commercial and recreational fisheries throughout its range, and utilized as food.
 The species population size is unknown, but the IUCN's Red List assesses the species as vulnerable because it is very susceptible to population depletion due to its low growth and reproductive rates and because its numbers are believed to have declined in some areas.

-Copper sharks only attack humans infrequently, but the species places tenth in the number of unprovoked attacks on people.
+Copper sharks attack humans infrequently, but the species places tenth in the number of unprovoked attacks on people.
 However, the actual number of recorded shark attacks is low – 15 non-fatal, unprovoked attacks and only one fatal unprovoked attack.

 Bronze Whaler (Wiktionary)